 Affiliate links are included, which means if you make a purchase I may receive a small commission at no additional cost to you.
 I only write about products I personally use and love.
 Thank you for supporting the brands that support this blog.

 The biggest concern we had with this trip was being able to entertain him.
 He is so much more active and alert and awake.
 The thought of him being confined to his car seat was a little scary.
 Prior to the trip, I did a little bit of research and found some great travel toy ideas.
-We purchased this baby car toy and this travel mobile, plus we have some things hanging on his car seat and teething toys.
+We purchased this baby car toy and this travel mobile, plus we have some stroller cards and Finn and Emma toys hanging on his car seat.
 Plenty to keep him occupied (we hoped)!

 We followed the same process on the drive home.